aicip/PixelEditor/README.md

 * save the image

 What not OpenCV?
 OpenCV has a function call `selectROI()` which allow you to select a rectangle of region of interest as well.
+There are several problems with it:
-However, the multiple ROI operation doesn't seem to work, and it also doesn't support `single pixel` operation, thus warrant this simple DIY script.
+* Multiple ROI operation doesn't seem to work
+* Have no support `single pixel` operation
+* Have no support of polygon ROI

+Thus, this simple DIY script.
+Please report bugs/requests to [issues](https://github.com/aicip/pixit/issues).

 ## Set it up